Gaurav5289/Student_engagement_anlysis/README.md

 - Very weak correlation (**-0.05**) between course ratings and actual completions.
 - **Mumbai** and **Kolkata** show lowest enrollments — potential areas for outreach.

+### 🖼️ Visualizations

+- Graphs and plots to highlight engagement patterns and course performance.
+- Time spent by city, completion rates by course, correlation heatmaps, and more.
+- See the `📊 Visualizations.pdf` for a full summary of key visuals.

 ### 📆 Strategic Recommendations

 - Redesign low-performing courses with gamification and smart reminders.